-While IM sought to more generally characterize important components of the GRN via TF-binding site detection (via ChIP-seq), using the photosynthetic pathway’s importance as a rationale for the study, Israel et al. (2016) (IM) examined the sea urchin GRN from a more ecological/evolutionary standpoint, adopting a gene expression clustering approach and placing it into a phylogenetic context to suss out the developmental differences between two developmental nutritional modes: planktotrophy and lecithotrophy.
+While IM sought to more generally characterize important components of the GRN via TF-binding site detection (via ChIP-seq), using the photosynthetic pathway’s importance as a rationale for the study, Israel et al. (2016) (IM) examined the sea urchin GRN from a more evolutionary standpoint, adopting a gene expression clustering approach and placing it into a phylogenetic context to seek? out the developmental differences between two developmental nutritional modes: planktotrophy and lecithotrophy.
 Early developmental expression data was collected for an outgroup organism with the ancestral feeding mode (planktotrophy) via RNA-seq, and genes were clustered into different groups depending on their temporal patterns of expression.
 Gene expression for in-group organisms that were either planktotrophic or lecithotrophic (a derived feeding mode) was similarly collected and assigned to the outgroup cluster groups.
 IR state that this is an advance in analytical technique because developmental expression must be looked at in a time-dependent manner.
 They found that more changes to developmental expression (movement of a gene's expression profile from one cluster to another) in the derived, evolved lecithotroph than in the ancestral planktotroph.
 This expression change was accentuated when only looking at the GRN as opposed to global expression, suggesting its prime importance in the evolution of this new nutritional mode.

 Overall, the graphical presentation of this article was good, possibly with the exception of Fig4B.
 For this figure, I am still interested in discussing ways to visualize changes in particular genes within a network that do not clutter up the page and distract.
 How can jump expression profile change (via jump score change) be clarified for more central and more peripheral GRN nodes.
 Maybe this is a personal problem.